FutureWater/WatCAM/README.md

 For more information on the WatCAM tool, please contact Johannes Hunink (j.hunink@futurewater.es)

 The Water and Climate Adaptation Model (WatCAM) was developed by FutureWater.
 FutureWater is a research and consulting organization that works throughout the world combining scientific research with practical solutions for water resources planning and management.
 For more information on FutureWater please visit our [website](http://futurewater.eu/).

+Copyright (C) 2019 FutureWater.
+The Water and Climate Adaptation Model (WatCAM) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.